codeclubiul/.github/profile/README.md

 To get started with Code Club, follow these steps:

 1. **Join Our Club:** If you haven't already, join our club on [![Whatsapp](https://img.shields.io/badge/Whatsapp-%2351D366)](https://forms.gle/3CjVrwLaAa69EkGr8).
-2. **Introduce Yourself:** Head over to our [introductions channel/section] and introduce yourself to the community.
+2. **Introduce Yourself:** Head over to our [Whatsapp] and introduce yourself to the community.
 We'd love to get to know you!
 3. **Familiarize Yourself with Club Guidelines:** Take a moment to read our club's [code of conduct/club rules] to ensure a positive and respectful experience for all members.
 4. **Explore Resources:** Check out our [resource library/link] for tutorials, documentation, and other learning materials.
 5. **Attend Meetings:** Join our regular meetings and events.
 Information about upcoming events can be found on our [events calendar/link].